MirandaLv/Marsh_Mapping/README.md

 ### Setting up the working environment

-- For mac and linux user:

-Run this command on terminal:
+- For mac and linux user, run this command on terminal:

 `conda env create --file=environment.yml`